 It’s true!
 You can be successful at finding homeschool scholarships for college even if your children are “normal” kids.
 The key is that you have to start thinking about scholarships now, when your children are in middle school or early high school, so you can start some simple projects that will pay huge dividends.

-I know this can pay huge dividends because it happened to my family.
+I know this can pay huge dividends because it did for my family.
 We saved a few thousand dollars for college, but other budget and family priorities came first and we knew it wasn't going to be enough.
 Even with our modest savings, both our boys graduated with 4-year bachelor degrees from their first choice university with ZERO college debt.
 Neither child had to work their way through college, even though they held jobs.
 Both of our children were academics, but they did not excel in sports or have anywhere near the volunteer hours they should.
 They weren’t super social, merely sweet, ordinary, lovable, nerdy guys with some interesting and unusual passions (chess and economics, if you must know).

 You can earn homeschool scholarships, even if you have humble homeschoolers.
 Let me explain how.

 1. Need Based Scholarships

 The first type of homeschool scholarship is need-based financial aid related to the FAFSA that you fill out during October of senior year.
 Awards are given as grants and loans.
 Loans have to be repaid; they are not a gift of cash.
 Financial aid may include work study, such as a minimum wage job working for the school (in the cafeteria, for example and may not pay well).
 These scholarships are first come, first served.

 Need-based scholarships may be somewhat helpful even if you are a middle income family.
 Learn about these college scholarships so you can determine if they will be helpful.
 Get up-to-date information on need-based scholarships and the ever changing FAFSA in my free resource, Need Based Scholarships - A White Paper.
 It’s filled with tips for busy parents who dread filling out government forms.